 Plant Pathology Herbarium and Insect Collection

-The Plant Pathology Herbarium and Insect Collection holds most of the known plant pathogens and insect pests that occur in Queensland.
-These collections underpin the reliable and accurate identification of plant diseases and insect pests in Queensland.
+The Plant Pathology Herbarium and Insect Collection holds specimens of most of the known fungal pathogens of plants and insects, as well as insect pests that occur in Queensland.
+These collections support the reliable and accurate identification of plant diseases and insect pests in Queensland.

 Supporting the Biosecurity Act 2014, the collections enhance Queensland's biosecurity through the early detection of new and emerging plant diseases and pests.